cryoem-uoft/aws-deployment-guide/README.md

 CryoSPARC is developed by Structura Biotechnology Inc. Additional information about cryoSPARC, including [licensing](https://guide.cryosparc.com/licensing), is available at [guide.cryosparc.com](https://guide.cryosparc.com/).

 ## Note
 The Deployment Guide and these scripts serve as an example of possible installation options, performance and cost, but each user’s results may vary.
-Performance and costs may scale differently depending on the specific compute setup, data being processed, how long AWS compute resources are being used, specific steps used in processing, etc.
+Performance and costs may scale differently depending on the specific compute setup, data being processed, how long AWS compute resources are being used, specific steps used in processing, etc. For example costs, see the [Performance Benchmarks]((https://guide.cryosparc.com/deploy/cryosparc-on-aws/performance-benchmarks).

 ## Usage
 ```